Home > Music > ‘Oseh Shalom

 The blessing as a whole, although it is in Hebrew, is also recited (without singing) at the end of the Aramaic קַדִּישׁ | Qạˈdịs͡h | Holy prayer, — including at the end of the קַדִּישׁ שָׁלֵם | Qạˈdịs͡h S͡hàˈḷém | Full ‘Qaddish’ and the קַדִּישׁ יָתוֹם | Qạˈdịs͡h Yàˈtọm | Orphan's ‘Qaddish’, though not in the חַצִי קַדִּישׁ | Ħạˈt͡sị Qạˈdịs͡h | Half-‘Qaddish’.
 It is also recited in the בִּרְכַּת שָׁלוֹם | Bịṛˈkạt S͡hàˈḷọm | Blessing of Peace in the עֲמִידָה | ‘Ạmịˈđàh | Standing [Prayer].

 This melody was composed by Nurit Hirsh (1920…), the famous Israeli composer, arranger, and conductor.
-The melody is in the natural minor scale, and switches to the natural minor scale of the dominant in the C section.
+The melody is in the key of C natural minor, and switches to the dominant D natural minor in the C section.

 In the fugal first (A) section of this SATB arrangement by David ben Or, the four voices enter two beats apart on different notes of the alto melody's opening arpeggio.
 The melody then jumps to the soprano, and the voices pair up in parallel thirds and sixths, the middle pair answering the outer pair in contrary motion in the second (B) section, and the lower pair answering the upper pair in parallel motion in the third (C) section.
 Although the melody switches to the dominant minor key in the C section, the other voices vacillate between the tonic minor and dominant major, imbuing the mood with chromatic tension until the song returns to the concluding repetition of the B section.